itsriodejaneiro/itsrio-site/plugins/facebook-conversion-pixel/readme.txt

 = Facebook Pixel For WordPress Made Easy =

-Facebook Pixel - Pixel Cat (formerly known as "Facebook Conversion Pixel") lets you add a Facebook Pixel to your site in a matter of minutes.
+Pixel Cat - Conversion Pixel Manager (formerly known as "Facebook Conversion Pixel") lets you add a Facebook Pixel to your site in a matter of minutes.
 From Facebook Retargeting to conversion tracking, this free plugin makes setting up your Facebook Pixel a breeze.

 = Run Better Facebook Ad Campaigns =